cointobanks/lifetioncoin-docs/_includes/devdoc/example_intro.md

 You should also make the `dash.conf` file only readable to its owner.
-On Linux, Mac OSX, and other Unix-like systems, this can be accomplished by running the following command in the Dash Core application
+On Linux, Mac OSX, and other Unix-like systems, this can be accomplished by running the following command in the Lifetioncoin Core application
 directory:

 ~~~
 chmod 0600 dash.conf
 ~~~

-For development, it's safer and cheaper to use Dash's test network (testnet), regression test mode (regtest), or a develper network (devnet) described below.
+For development, it's safer and cheaper to use Lifetioncoin's test network (testnet), regression test mode (regtest), or a develper network (devnet) described below.

-Questions about Dash use are best sent to the [Dash forum][forum tech support] and [Discord channels][Discord channels].
+Questions about Lifetioncoin use are best sent to the [Lifetioncoin forum][forum tech support] and [Discord channels][Discord channels].
 Errors or suggestions related to documentation on dash-docs.github.io can be [submitted as an issue][docs issue].